 Catherine Stier is Represented by Literary Agent Jennifer Mattson, Andrea Brown Literary Agency, jmatt(at)andreabrownlit(dot)com

 Catherine Stier is a San Antonio-based author of award-winning children’s books, and holds a Masters in Education in Reading and Literacy from the University of Texas at San Antonio.
 Stier’s research on children’s literature has been featured in Children’s Literature in Education and other academic journals.

-A professional writer for more than 20 years, Stier has authored seventeen children’s books, some of which have been selected for the Scholastic Book Club, the Bank Street College Best Books of the Year and other honors including starred reviews from Kirkus and School Library Journal.
+A professional writer for more than twenty years, Stier has authored more than twenty children’s books, some of which have been selected for the Scholastic Book Club, the Bank Street College Best Books of the Year and other honors including starred reviews from Kirkus and School Library Journal.

 Stier’s stories and features have appeared in Highlights for Children, Child Life, My Friend, Pack ‘O Fun, Woman’s Day, Woman’s World, Chicago Parent, the Chicago Sun-Times, the San Antonio Express-News and other publications.
 She has served as a newspaper columnist, a Library Teen Writing Club Facilitator and a writing instructor for children and adults.